AlexCppns/ac-fancy-input/README.md

 ## Dependencies

-This requires angular version 1.2.9, later versions were not tested and earlier version will likely not work.
+This requires angular version 1.2.9, later versions were not tested and earlier versions will likely not work.

 ## Directives

 The main directive is:

-    <div ac-fancy-input="1" ac-animate="true"></div>
+    <div ac-fancy-input="1"></div>

 where `ac-animate` controls if the input is animated or not, `1` is a mandatory unique identifier of the input.

+List of optional attributes:

+- `ac-animate`: You can block the start of the animation at anytime if you bind this to a scope variable.
+- `ac-max-length`: Maximum length of the string in the input tag.
+- `ac-options`: You can pass all your initialisation options to this attribute.
+Usually this is done in a controller or service however when you inject the `acfiDataInstance` (see example folder).

 List of optional transclusion directives: